Qbills/qbills-php/README.md

 # qbills-php

-# PHP Wrapper for Qbills Payment API HTTP/1.1
+# API Wrapper for Qbills Payment HTTP/1.1

 APIs to accept payments on your website seamlessly, without compromise.
 Qbills was made for businesses like you to build amazing applications that accept online payments using a Nigerian Credit / Debit card.